-PAWS for Change: Help Street Dogs in Peru
+PAWS for Change: Help Roaming Dogs in Peru

-We support the largest dog shelter in Cusco, where rescued dogs receive food, veterinary treatment and a lot of love from the staff and volunteers.
-However, we soon realised that caring for rescued dogs in shelters was only the answer to half the problem for street dogs.
+We have long supported the largest dog shelter in Cusco, where rescued dogs receive food, refuge, veterinary treatment and a lot of love from the staff and volunteers.
+However, we soon realised that caring for rescued dogs in shelters is only half the answer to the street dog problem.

-The situation for dogs in Cusco was not going to improve without mass vaccination and sterilisation of dogs, improved education of locals on animal treatment and welfare, and permanent, loving homes for the dogs.
+The situation for dogs in Cusco is not going to improve without mass vaccination and neutering, improved education about animal care and welfare, and permanent, loving homes for the dogs.

-With this in mind, we established the Peru Animal Welfare Society (PAWS), in order to keep supporting the rescued dogs, as well as combat the wider issues with four areas of focus.
+With this in mind, we established the Peru Animal Welfare Society (PAWS), to address the wider issues and create a more sustainable solution.